 “The county shall insure and indemnify persons and owners or lessors of property for property damage and bodily injury as a result of any crime committed within the county,” the initiative says.

 But on Oct.
-8 Multnomah County Elections Director Tim Scott rejected DiLorenzo’s filing.
-In his explanation, Scott wrote that the initiative violates Oregon constitutional requirements that ballot initiatives only deal with a single subject; that a initiatives seeking to amend the charter on more than one subject require separate votes on the respective subjects; and, that initiatives seeking to amend the charter deal with matters that are legislative, rather than administrative.
-Scott also noted that the initiative fails to meet certain county charter and state law requirements.
+8, Multnomah County elections director Tim Scott rejected DiLorenzo’s filing.
+In his explanation, Scott wrote that the initiative violated Oregon constitutional requirements that ballot initiatives deal with only a single subject; that initiatives seeking to amend the charter on more than one subject require separate votes on the respective subjects; and that initiatives seeking to amend the charter deal with matters that are legislative rather than administrative.
+Scott also noted that the initiative failed to meet certain county charter and state law requirements.

 On Oct.
-17, DiLorenzo filed a petition for judicial review of Scott’s hearing in Multnomah County Circuit Court.
-That’s a fairly routine procedural step which will require a judge to determine whether the initiative is meets legal standards.
+17, DiLorenzo filed a petition for judicial review of Scott’s decision in Multnomah County Circuit Court.
+That’s a fairly routine procedural step that will require a judge to determine whether the initiative meets legal standards.

 Perhaps the most interesting part of DiLorenzo’s petition: the identity of his attorney.